Evening Talks

 Bar open throughout the evening

-Join us for this adults-only, late museum opening as part of our Suffragettes at Bow Street exhibition.
+After a sell-out evening in April, another chance to join us for this adults-only, late museum opening as part of our Suffragettes at Bow Street exhibition.
 We are delighted to be hosting a fun, informative hands-on evening of events:

 · Meet Kitty Marion, actress and suffragette, who sacrificed everything for the cause.
 Performed by Maria Beadell of Herstorical Tours.